A Perfect 10 Day Thailand Itinerary

 Day 4 – Ang Thong Marine Park & Full Moon Party

 Today you will take a day trip out to the picturesque Ang Thong Marine Park.
-Every hotel should be able to help you book a tour through a local company or you can research one on your own that you think is best for you.
+Every hotel should be able to help you book a tour through a local company or you can plan ahead of time and book a highly rated Ang Thing Marine Park tour before you go.
 Here is how a typical tour would play out:

 The day starts early on getting picked up to your hotel before being transferred to your speedboat for the day (note that not all tours use speedboats).
 Your first stop about an hour away is Koh Wao, where you can swim and snorkel the crystal clear blue waters around you.
 There will be plenty of colorful fish to see as you make your way through the area.